cfnz/muirwik/muirwik-testapp/README.md

 which uses a repository housed on bintray/jcenter to pickup its Muirwik dependencies.

 ## To Get Started
-Make sure you have the yarn package manager installed (and not the yarn that comes with cmdtest in Ubuntu :-)), then the following should work:
+Make sure you have java, git and the yarn package manager installed (and not the yarn that comes with cmdtest in Ubuntu :-)), then the following should work:

     git clone https://github.com/cfnz/muirwik.git
-    cd muirwik/muirwik-testapp
+    cd muirwik
-    ./gradlew yarn
+    ./gradlew :muirwik-testapp yarn
-    ./gradlew build
+    ./gradlew :muirwik-testapp build
-    ./gradlew webpackDevServerOpenBrowser
+    ./gradlew :muirwik-testapp webpackDevServerOpenBrowser

 In Windows it is probably (but have not tried it) more like:

     git clone https://github.com/cfnz/muirwik.git
     cd muirwik/muirwik-testapp
-    gradlew.bat yarn
+    gradlew.bat :muirwik-testapp yarn
-    gradlew.bat build
+    gradlew.bat :muirwik-testapp build
-    gradlew.bat webpackDevServerOpenBrowser
+    gradlew.bat :muirwik-testapp webpackDevServerOpenBrowser

 ## Contributing
 Feedback and contributions are welcome :-).